Tom Riley

 I then spent many years in Woodstock, with my wife and two children, Christina Mehera and Demian Meher.
 It was there that I first heard of Meher Baba in 1954, which initiated my life-long preoccupation with Him.
 Not long after that, I began correspondence with Adi K. Irani, Baba's secretary, which lasted until I met Meher Baba in Myrtle Beach, SC in 1958.
 In 1962 I again had the opportunity to be with Meher Baba in India at the "East West Gathering."

-Tom now resides with my wife, Catherine Haas Riley in Myrtle Beach, SC., near the Meher Baba Center.
+Tom now resides with his wife, Catherine Haas Riley in Myrtle Beach, SC., near the Meher Baba Center.

 JUNE 2011 - THE RILEY'S VISIT TO THE MELBOURNE BABA GROUP